 When is the right time to refinance?

 Refinancing is a great idea for those looking to lower their interest rate or decrease their monthly payments.
 It’s also beneficial for homeowners who want to change their adjustable-rate mortgage to a more stable fixed-rate mortgage.
 But any refinance offer you receive should have more favorable terms than your current mortgage, which will depend on your credit profile and what the interest rate environment is.

 When does a 10-year refinance loan makes sense?

 A 10-year refinance loan makes sense if you want to pay off your mortgage quickly.
 Most mortgages tend to be 15 or 30 years long, so a 10-year refinance loan would put you on a faster path to owning your home outright.
 However, your monthly payments will be significantly higher than a 15- or 30-year loan, so make sure you have room in your budget for this loan.
 And for refinancing to make sense, you’ll want a loan with an interest rate lower than your existing mortgage.

-Shopping around will be key to finding the best fixed 10-year refinance rate.
-We recommend getting at least three Loan Estimates from three different lenders to see what rates and terms you qualify for.
-Every lender has its own proprietary underwriting process, so you could get a stronger offer with one bank over another.
+Shopping around is key to finding the best fixed 10-year refinance rate.
+We recommend getting at least three Loan Estimates from three different mortgage lenders to see what rates and terms you qualify for.
+Mortgage lenders may approach the underwriting process differently, so you could get a stronger offer with one bank over another.
 You’ll want to weigh APR, repayment periods, fees, closing costs, and other factors before making a final decision.